-We offer a fixed price package to support PCNs with their initial setup.
+We also offer a fixed price package to support PCNs with their initial setup.
 This includes the following:

 We have also been supporting PCNs through face-to-face support sessions and have shaped our services around the needs and concerns of a range of GP practices and providers.